-Last time I talked a bit about the new release of Entity Framework Core 3 and introduced the small demo I wrote to test the new features.
+Last time I talked a bit about Entity Framework and introduced the small demo I wrote to test the new features.
 Now let’s see some code!

 I took the liberty to update the repository on GitHub and split it into two projects.
 Example 1 is just a simple console app, while Example 2 shows more or less the same code but in a Web API envelope.

 Let’s start with Example 1 then.
 The Models folder contains the juice of the project.
 This is the first place to start putting your classes when you want to do some DDD.
 Of course you need a somewhat clear understanding of the Domain, otherwise you’ll surely end up with a big-ball-of-mud.

 Using TDD in this case might help: if your knowledge of the Domain is lacking or you don’t have yet a complete idea of the final design, writing tests first will give you the proper hints and point you in the right direction.